V-Kleio/Breaking-Bunny/README.md

 ## Instalation

 You can download the game in the release section or fork this repository.
+You can also visit the game itch.io page: https://yotsuba4.itch.io/breaking-bunny

 ## Contribution